Dec. 13

 Brett Mitchell

-Hailed for presenting engaging, in-depth explorations of thoughtfully curated programs, American conductor Brett Mitchell is in consistent demand on the podium at home and abroad.
-After a multiyear search, he was appointed Music Director of the Pasadena Symphony in April 2024.
-He has also served as Artistic Director and conductor of Oregon’s Sunriver Music Festival since 2022.
+Hailed for presenting engaging, in-depth explorations of thoughtfully curated programs, American conductor Brett Mitchell currently serves as Music Director of the Pasadena Symphony and Artistic Director and Conductor of Oregon’s Sunriver Music Festival.

-Born in Seattle in 1979, Mitchell holds degrees in conducting from the University of Texas at Austin and composition from Western Washington University.
+Born in Seattle, Mitchell holds degrees in conducting from the University of Texas at Austin and composition from Western Washington University.
+His two principal professional mentors were Kurt Masur and Lorin Maazel.